fsharp/fsharp.org/studies/testimonials.md

 experience with functional programming or F#.
 The students are preparing the courseware themselves, and one of the topics we are studying is functional reactive programming (FRP) with continuous, time-varying behaviors.
-F#, with its rich graphics libraries, made it trivial to construct a super-fun assignment involving purely functional and interac­tive animation of a mock solar system.
+F#, with its rich graphics libraries, made it trivial to construct a super-fun assignment involving purely functional and interactive animation of a mock solar system.

 ---